Peacehaven Community School: Ofsted inspections

-Academy Conversion Controversy
+Academy conversion controversy

-Prior to being converted to Academy status, parents and teachers went on strike in opposition over the plans, citing concerns such as a gender pay gap at the Swale Academies Trust and the way in which the conversion was imposed upon the school by an Interim Education Board, garnering national press attention.
+Prior to being converted to academy status, parents and teachers went on strike in opposition over the plans, citing concerns such as a gender pay gap at the Swale Academies Trust and the way in which the conversion was imposed upon the school by an interim education board, garnering national press attention.

-East Sussex County Council and the Interim Education Board defended their decision, arguing "It remains our view and view of the Interim Executive Board (IEB) that this is the right course of action to secure strong leadership and continued improvements at the school."
+East Sussex County Council and the interim education board defended their decision, arguing "It remains our view and view of the Interim Executive Board (IEB) that this is the right course of action to secure strong leadership and continued improvements at the school."

 Local MP Lloyd Russell-Moyle also campaigned heavily against academisation.

 Nevertheless, the academisation process was completed in September 2019.